Netflix/pollyjs/docs/configuration.md

 _Type_: `Function`
 _Default_: `Timing.fixed(0)`

-The timing used when replaying requests.
+The timeout delay strategy used when replaying requests.

 __Example__